 2. Shape constraints are described, not shown

-3. Examples were given but from the wrong domain
+3. Examples came from the wrong domain

-You anchored a casual internal Slack message with a polished press release example.
-The model copied the press release register and produced something far too formal.
+You anchored a casual internal Slack message with a polished press-release example.
+The model copied the press-release register and produced something far too formal.

 4. Examples contradict each other

-5. No negative examples
+5. No negative example

 Before you change anything